 - Secure View™ Camera

 - Chain Drive MAX

-Chamberlain sells every type of opener you could want or need with several options available for most models.
+Chamberlain sells every type of garage door opener you could want or need with several options available for most models.

 Liftmaster is a company that sells 20 openers with varying features and benefits and is another of the garage door opener brands owned by the Chamberlain Group.

 Liftmaster’s flagship product is the Secure View™ Ultra-Quiet Belt Drive Smart Opener with a camera and corner-to-corner LED lighting.
 The LED light ring brightens up even the darkest garage.
 You can purchase the same opener with non-ring LED lights if you prefer.

 Most of Liftmaster’s garage door openers work with the Chamberlain Group’s myQ® app that lets you monitor and control the door through your smartphone.
 The garage door openers with cameras offer full video via your phone and two-way audio communication with anyone inside the garage.

 This company offers a wall-mount opener, your choice of chain or belt drive in most models, and openers that range in horsepower so you can choose one powerful enough for your needs without overspending.